Google Compare is shutting down – insurance marketing must act now

 Even if they are not actively searching for insurance, it pays to promote your brand and services on a regular basis.
 Consider where and how you can promote your brand without being too salesy – social media may be a good place to start.
 Again, your inbound marketing partner should be able to assist.

-To learn more about inbound marketing, and to take advantage of the death of Google Compare, please give us a call.
+To learn more about inbound marketing, and to take advantage of the death of Google Compare, please book a conversation.
 But you’d better be quick, the clock is ticking!